This option is currently sold out.

 Sue painted the original of this icon in acrylics.
 The white halo symbolizes her name, Lily of the Mohawks.
 The picture is a bit wintry, with little green dots for the seeds of new life in Christ that Kateri helped plant in North America.
 Her face was modelled after a photo of an Algonquin lady, and her clothing from other photos of Mohawk and Algonquin women.
 She is often shown with the Rosary and a cross made from sticks.

 All of our pendants are made with lead free solder and glass.
 Great on a chain or bracelet.
-We offer a ball chain for $4 elsewhere in our shop.
+We offer a ball chain for elsewhere in my shop.

-Our jewelry orders are sent gift wrapped as shown, and we include a holy card of Sue's drawing of Pope Francis!
+Jewelry orders are sent gift wrapped as shown, and Sue will include a holy card of her drawing of Pope Francis!